 This will help prevent pneumonia and is usually a one-off vaccine.

 This is a one-off vaccine given to people aged 70-79.

 Move around and exercise as much as you are able, as this will help you to stay warm.
 It will also help with your heart and circulation.
 If sitting for long periods, try to move around every hour, no matter how little the activity.

-This is a big worry for many people and even more so now the fuel prices have increased.
-Remember that you may be entitled to financial help towards heating your home.
-Available grants are the winter fuel payment and the cold weather payment.
+This is a big worry for many people and even more so now fuel prices have increased.
+Remember to check that you have received your Winter Fuel Payment or Cold Weather Payment, if you are eligible.
 Here are few more tips to keep warm at home:

 Due to the pandemic, we have all got into good habits with our hand hygiene over the last couple of years.
 Don’t let this slip.
 Make sure you continue washing your hands regularly with soap and water, as this is going to help reduce bacterial and viral infections.
 Consider wearing a mask in crowded places and use antibacterial gel when you are out, as this will also help to reduce spreading and catching infections.

 It’s a good idea to stock your cupboards with essentials and foods, such as soups.
 Having a supply of mild pain medication, anti-inflammatories and cold remedies is also a good idea in case the weather gets bad or you don’t feel well enough to go out.

 Consider ordering and having your repeat prescriptions delivered to you by your pharmacy.